TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/README.md

 * [market_analysis.xlsx](): Contains the results from our market analysis (see our paper for more information)

 ## Notebooks
-The Jupyter Notebooks we used for all our computation, analysis, and visualization are in the [Main Branch](https://github.com/valentin-velev29/DLSS-24-GPT-2-Project) and in the folders [Classification]() and [Synthetic Product Review Generation and Analysis]().
-Below you will find a brief overview of the Jupyter Notebooks:
+The Jupyter Notebooks we used for all our computation, analysis, and visualization are available in mutliple (sub)directories.
+The main Notebooks can be found in the [Main Branch]().
+The Notebooks used for the intial classification (sentiment, topics) and in the folder [Classification]().
+The Notebooks used for generating the synthetic product review are available in [Review Generation]().
+Finally, the Notebooks for the analysis of the synthetic product reviews are in [Review Analysis]().
+Below you will find a brief overview of all the Jupyter Notebooks:

 **Main Branch:**
 * [ETL.ipynb](): Notebook for data preprocessing / extract-transform-load (ETL) pipeline including: